spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/verifying-email-addresses.md

 template: howto-guide-template
 ---

 For your applications to be able to send emails from an email address, you need to verify it.
+The verification is required to prevent spam from being sent from staging enivronments.

 To verify an email address: